zhchmmx/XMLSpriteSheetSpliter/README.md

 # XMLSpriteSheetSpliter

-An easy way to split images from Sprite Sheet downloaded form Kenney (maybe also other websites).
+An easy way to split images from Sprite Sheet with XML which is downloaded from Kenney (maybe also other websites).

 ## Usage